Log metrics for a service or route to a local Datadog agent.

 Kong process errors

-This logging plugin logs HTTP request and response data, and also supports streams data (TCP, TLS, and UDP).
+This logging plugin logs HTTP request and response data, and also supports stream data (TCP, TLS, and UDP).

-If you are looking for the Kong process error file (which is the nginx error file), you can find it at the following path:
+The Kong process error file is the Nginx error file.
+You can find it at the following path:

 {prefix}/logs/error.log